 - Bake the crust at 350F for 12 to 14 minutes or until light golden brown.

-- In the bowl of your stand mixer (fitted with the paddle attachment), mix together the room temperature cream cheese, granulated white sugar, brown sugar, and vanilla until light and fluffy.
-This should take around 2-3 minutes.
+- In the bowl of the stand mixer (fitted with the paddle attachment), combine the room-temperature cream cheese, granulated sugar, brown sugar, and vanilla paste (or vanilla extract).

-- Top the cheesecake with the reserved cranberry sauce.
-If you like, you can use a knife or a skewer and swirl the cranberry sauce into the vanilla cheesecake batter.
+- Top the cheesecake with the homemade cranberry sauce.
+Make sure to remove the cinnamon stick if you used one.
+If desired, use a knife or skewer to swirl the cranberry sauce into the vanilla cheesecake batter.
+Be careful not to overdo the swirling, or you’ll end up with a pink cheesecake instead of a nice swirl pattern.

-- If you feel like your cheesecake is done, turn off the oven but leave your cheesecake in the oven to cool for at least 60 minutes
+- If you think the cheesecake is ready, turn off the oven but leave the cheesecake inside to cool for at least 60 minutes.
+Cooling in the oven helps the cheesecake finish baking gently and minimizes the risk of cracks from sudden temperature changes.

 Recommended Products